misspokeycat/awesome-students/README.md

 [Microsoft DreamSpark](https://www.dreamspark.com/student/Software-Catalog.aspx) - free access to Visual Studio, Microsoft Server, and some other software applications (many schools offer DreamSpark premium, which has even more freebies.)

+[sigasi](http://www.sigasi.com/edu/) - students and Professors can get a free license of Sigasi Studio Creator or Sigasi Studio XL Doc for educational purposes

+[RapidMiner](https://rapidminer.com/educational-program/) - Unlimited datarow for RapidMiner Studio and Unlimited RAM for RapidMiner Server and SparkRM Support (All 1500+ RapidMiner Operators) for RapidMiner Radoop

 ## Collaboration Tools
 [Atlassian Classroom Licence](https://www.atlassian.com/survey/classroom-license-request) - free access to basic versions of Atlassian software, including JIRA, Confluence, and HipChat